aceiii/raylib-game/README.md

 # Raylib Game

-A small game made with my son and I.
+A small game made by my son and I.
+Gameplay meant to be similar to breakout.It may evolve into something else entirely.